 People think I have a large life.
-My personality strikes some as dramatically assertive, confident and bold.
-My energy commands a room, though it’s not intentional.
+My energy commands a room, but it’s not intentional.
 In fact, sometimes I feel I have two personalities.
-No, I’m not mentally ill.
-Or at least not diagnosed yet.

-My point is that I’ve learned assertiveness through directing, leading and teaching large groups of people as a music educator, performing musician as well as through my role as a Buddhist faith facilitator.
-When I’ve had the opportunity to lead or facilitate, there was no room for ego or attention to myself.
-There was a task to be done.
-So I’ve honed a skill to focus on the task at hand without regard to how I personally feel.
-I appreciate this training, as it enabled me to accomplish a lot as a teacher, chorus conductor, faith leader and performing musician.
-It allowed me to see beyond myself, to accomplish more than I would have otherwise envisioned had I stopped to ponder what I personally am capable of achieving.
+I’ve honed a skill to focus on the task at hand without regard to how I feel.
+I appreciate this because it enabled me to accomplish a lot as a teacher, chorus conductor, faith leader and performing musician.
+It allowed me to see beyond myself and do more than I would have otherwise envisioned had I stopped to ponder my capability.

 ATTACK OF DOUBT

-On the flip side to this, my alter-ego, or what I’ve believed to be my true personality, is debilitatingly shy and constantly fighting against self-doubt.
-I don’t know where this lack of confidence comes from, but it has always been there to some degree.
-Through sheer life experience and in particular debt to my SGI Buddhist philosophy/practice, I’ve managed to function well beyond this insecurity to a great deal of success.
+On the flip side, my alter-ego is debilitatingly shy and constantly fighting doubt.
+Through sheer life experience and in particular debt to my SGI-USA Buddhist philosophy, I’ve managed to function well beyond this insecurity.

-In the morning, of course, it all seems perfectly stupid.
+In the morning it all seems perfectly stupid.
 In the light of day, my evening struggle seems like a mirage.
-Except that I feel exhausted for two days afterwards.
+Except that I feel depleted for two days afterwards.

-This war against darkness has beat at my inner doors my entire life.
-I’ve lessened the effects of it dramatically.
-It used to make me physically ill, so I could not function beyond bed-rest and stomach-upset agony.
+This darkness has beat at my inner doors my entire life.
+I’ve dramatically lessened the effects of it.
+It used to cause such stomach-upset agony I couldn’t function beyond bed-rest.
 It caused me to develop respiratory issues.
-I had no stamina against this demon for years.
-I had to continue relentlessly attacking it—from the inside out—with my determined prayer—and forge directly through it until I gained strength over it.
+I had no stamina against this demon.
+I continued relentlessly attacking it from the inside out with my determined prayer—and forged directly through it until I gained strength over it.

-I no longer have those anxiety attacks that shook my whole body or gave me stomach pain or nausea.
-I no longer get respiratory illness.
-I don’t get stage fright and have no qualms about public speaking, performing, directing or facilitating.
+I no longer have those anxiety attacks that shook my whole body with nausea or stomach pain.
+I no longer get respiratory illness or stage fright.
+I have no qualms about public speaking, performing, or facilitating.
 I don’t worry about what people think of me anymore.

-But when I’m striving to reach a personal goal, or break through to a new level of success in any aspect of my life, my self-doubt and fear rear their ugliness to challenge me.
-Now I know I’m on the right track when I’m battling my inner darkness.
+But when I’m striving to reach a personal goal, or break through to a new level of success in any aspect of my life, my doubts rear their ugliness to challenge me.
+That’s how I know I’m on the right track.

 VICTORY OVER A STRONG OPPONENT

-My Buddhist practice confirms that this is an obvious sign of my inner growth; I’m pushing myself beyond comfort and growing my capacity larger than before.
-There is resistance so I may develop my spiritual muscle.
-This most powerful opponent enables me to forge my true self and full potential.
+My Buddhist practice confirms this is an obvious sign of my inner growth; I’m pushing myself beyond comfort and growing my capacity larger than before.
+There’s resistance so I may develop spiritual muscle.
+This most powerful opponent enables me to forge my full potential.
 Anything easy would not warrant a victory celebration.